Richard

 Frontier legend Davy Crockett was elected to the U.S. House of Representatives.
 The Whig Party courted him for a White House run.
 How did it all go wrong?

-Congressman Davy is a quintessential Washington, DC story.
-You’ll meet Anne Royall -- first woman in America to edit and publish her own newspaper -- and encounter a variety of characters in the burgeoning new capital city: hotel proprietors and boarding house keepers, wheeler-dealer politicians, a singing bear, and a young editor named Edgar Allan Poe.
+A free streaming podcast of Congressman Davy will appear in June 2026 -- along with a CD/digital release of all 22 songs in the show.
+You’ll meet Anne Royall -- first woman in America to edit and publish her own newspaper -- as well as a panoply of characters in America's burgeoning new capital city: hotel proprietors and boarding house keepers, wheeler-dealer politicians, a singing bear, and a young editor named Edgar Allan Poe.

 Hotel Mayflower